forestgrape/people_interactions/jurisprudence/sanctions.md

 ## Notes
 > The notes below list goals and methods of sanctions.
 Mostly it is **a list without judgement and not all items are supported here** (a personal viewpoint in [Opinion on Sanctions](#opinion-on-sanctions).

 > This page is *general and not specifically* about the invasion of Russia into the Ukraine which is part of a complex conflict between Russia, the EU, the NATO and different fractions within the Ukraine - although this conflict[s] motivates the current publishing.
 Accordingly some statements do apply and some do not apply.
-Considerations on sanctions for the invasion as part the complex conflict will soon be published on the [conflict page](../conflicts/ru_ukr_conflict.md).
+Considerations on sanctions for the invasion as part the complex conflict are on the [page on the conflict](../conflicts/ru_ukr_conflict.md#sanctions).

 ## Opinion on Principles
-> * As in most justice systems, here a causal and direct connection is considered as necessary to sanction an entity.
+* As in most justice systems, here a causal and direct connection is considered as necessary to sanction an entity.
-> * Sanctioning entities with the goal they pressurize others is not supported here.
+* Sanctioning entities with the goal they pressurize others is not supported here.
-> * Openness of diplomatic is considered crucial i.e. sanctions hindering the diplomatic channels are not supported here.
+* Openness of diplomatic is considered crucial i.e. sanctions hindering diplomatic channels are not supported here.
-> * The effect of sanctions on 3rd parties is ideally minimized unless consulted first (usually only possibly in the state imposing sanctions).
+* The effect of sanctions on 3rd parties is ideally minimized unless consulted and agreed first (usually only possibly friendly actors).
-> * Reversibility i.e. not lasting effects once the sanctions are lifted, at least for sanctions taken ad hoc for coercion/motivation. // Sanctions targeting complex supply or support chains can be hard to reverse.
-For sanctions targeting (military) capabilities, this is possibly hard to avoid or is even a purpose.
+* Reversibility i.e. not lasting effects once the sanctions are lifted, at least for sanctions taken ad hoc for coercion/motivation. // Sanctions targeting complex supply or support chains can be hard to reverse.
+For sanctions targeting [military] capabilities, this is possibly hard to avoid or is even a purpose.
-> * *Some(times) sanctions can violate human rights - the opinion here is, that in such situations alternatives should be searched/considered.*
+* *Some(times) sanctions [can] violate human rights - the opinion here is, that in such situations alternatives should be searched/considered.*

 ## International Jurisprudence
 International jurisprudence is still not very formalized/specified and the concept of sanctions varies depending on the situations and the agents taken sanctions.
 Often sanctions are taken by governments after actions they do not approve e.g. (perceived) violation of security interests or for actions (presumably) violating international laws or disapproved for other reasons.
+For a detailed discussion see [Asada](#asada) or [Ruys](#ruys).

 > Here it is opted for a better basis and regulation of sanctions in international law - especially for sanction related to the international justice systems - so that they indeed work like a justice system i.e. predictable but not arbitrary penalties => preventive effects and more accepted as fair.